Jake Burger Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 13th in the league.
+- The Mets pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mets have a 4.34 team ERA that ranks 18th across all MLB pitching staffs.
+- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.35).

-- His last appearance was on Thursday against the Philadelphia Phillies, when the lefty tossed four innings, surrendering four earned runs while allowing five hits.
+- The lefty's last appearance was on Thursday, Sept.
+21 against the Philadelphia Phillies, when he went four innings, surrendering four earned runs while allowing five hits.

-- The 28-year-old has put together a 5.37 ERA and 10.4 strikeouts per nine innings in 26 games this season, while allowing a batting average of .293 to his opponents.
+- The 28-year-old has amassed a 5.37 ERA and 10.4 strikeouts per nine innings across 26 games this season, while giving up a batting average of .293 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.